Academic customer

 Government customer

-Except as otherwise provided in a Channel Authorization, any "Eligible Entity" under Microsoft Qualifying Government Eligibility definition.
+Means, except as otherwise provided in a Channel Authorization, any “Eligible Entity” under Microsoft’s Qualifying Government Eligibility Definition found at www.aka.ms/governmenteligibility.

 A program that authorizes Microsoft partners to distribute the Microsoft Select Plus and Enterprise Agreement volume licensing programs to government customers located in a limited number of authorized territories.